rexfordkelly-on-nodejs/-Unmaintained-Node-file-server/README.md

 ###Status listeners

-Lactate extends EventEmitter for emitting status events.
-Statuses Lactate is aware of are:
+Lactate extends EventEmitter for emitting status code events.
+Codes Lactate is aware of are:

 * `200` *OK*
 * `304` *Not Modified*
 * `400` *Bad Request*
 * `403` *Forbidden*
 * `404` *Not Found*
-* `405` *Invalid Method*
+* `405` *Method Not Allowed*
 * `500` *Internal Error*

 Callbacks are given an object which has the following properties: